 In 2009, Schaeffer established the Schaeffer Center for Health Policy and Economics at USC which emphasizes an interdisciplinary approach to research and analysis to support evidence-based health policy.
-In 2014, he established the Schaeffer Fellows in Government Service program which supports 50 undergraduates in high-level, summer government internships.
+In 2014, he established the Schaeffer Fellows in Government Service program which has supported 225 undergraduates to date in high-level, summer government internships.
 He has also endowed chairs in health care financing and policy at the Brookings Institution, Harvard Medical School, the National Academy of Medicine, U.C.
 Berkeley and USC.

 Previously, Schaeffer was President and CEO of Group Health, Inc. of Minnesota, a staff model HMO.
 Schaeffer was also EVP and COO of the Student Loan Marketing Association, the national secondary market for student loans and earlier was a Vice President of Citibank and a consultant specializing in design and installation of large scale financial and management information systems.

 In the federal government, he served as Administrator of the Health Care Financing Administration (now CMS) and was responsible for the U.S. Medicare and Medicaid programs.
 He was also the Assistant Secretary for Management and Budget of the federal Department of Health and Human Services.
 Previously, Schaeffer was Director of the Bureau of the Budget for the State of Illinois and also served as Chairman of the Illinois Capital Development Board and as Deputy Director for Management, Illinois Department of Mental Health and Developmental Disabilities.

-Schaeffer and his wife, the former Pamela Sidford, have been married for fifty years and have two children and four grandchildren.
+Schaeffer and his wife, Pamela, have been married 52 years, and have 2 children and 4 grandchildren.

 Affiliations & Awards

 - Brewster Foundation – Chairman, Board of Trustees

 - The Brookings Institution – Vice Chair, Board of Trustees

 - Harvard Medical School – Board of Fellows